Pylons/pyramid/docs/narr/introduction.rst

 However, unlike some other systems, using decorators for Pyramid configuration does not make your application difficult to extend, test or reuse.
-The ``view_config`` decorator, for example, does not actually *change* the input or output of the function it decorates, so testing it is a "WYSIWYG" operation; you don't need to understand the framework to test your own code, you just behave as if the decorator is not there.
+The :class:`~pyramid.view.view_config` decorator, for example, does not actually *change* the input or output of the function it decorates, so testing it is a "WYSIWYG" operation; you don't need to understand the framework to test your own code, you just behave as if the decorator is not there.
 You can also instruct Pyramid to ignore some decorators, or use completely imperative configuration instead of decorators to add views.
-Pyramid decorators are inert instead of eager: you detect and activate them with a ``scan``.
-They're basically just markers.
+Pyramid decorators are inert instead of eager: you detect and activate them with a :term:`scan`.

 Example: :ref:`mapping_views_using_a_decorator_section`.